networkimprov/mnm/README.md

 _todo: receive-only accounts which cannot ping or post_
 _todo: integrate with third party authentication services_
 `{"op":1, "newnode":string <,"newalias":string>}`
-.newnode is a reference to 1st client device
+.newnode is the user label for a client device
 Response _same as Login_
 At node `{"op":"registered", "uid":string, "nodeid":string <,"error":string>}`